EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 | `scope` | The scope of the authentication request.
 This should always start with the OSDU instance's client_id followed by the required scopes, e.g. `00000000000-0000-0000-00000000/.default openid profile offline_access` |
 3. Click `Send` to execute the request.
 4. Verify that the response contains an access token.
+5. Copy the token into notepad or similar and store it for later use.
 5. Execute a test-call to the entitlements service to verify that the token is valid.

 Powershell example (Windows):<br> Replace `<instance>`, `<data-partition-id>` and `<access-token>` with your own values (not including <>).